gto76/python-cheatsheet/README.md

 Deque
 -----
 **Short for “double-ended queue” and pronounced “deck”.
-They are thread-safe lists with efficient appends and pops from either side.**
+It is a thread-safe list with efficient appends and pops from either side.**

 ```python
 from collections import deque